Nonparametric causal mediation analysis for stochastic interventional (in)direct effects: Efficient estimation and statistical inference

-where $\sigma^2_{\mbox{ D},\delta} = \var\{D_{\eta, 0}^1(O) -D_{\eta, \delta}^2(O)\}$ and $\sigma^2_{\mbox{ I},\delta} = \var\{D_{\eta, \delta}^2(O) - D_{\eta, \delta}^1(O)\}$. \end{theorem} Using Theorem~\ref{theo:astmle}, asymptotically valid variance estimators, p-values, and confidence intervals for the (in)direct effects may be obtained in a manner analogous to those for the one-step estimator.
+The fact that the TML estimator solves estimating equations (Equation~\eqref{eq:eqtmle}) is fundamental to the following theorem. \begin{theorem}[Weak convergence of TML estimator] Assuming that~\ref{ass:bounded} and~\ref{ass:sec1} hold, and one of~\ref{ass:pwinv} and~\ref{ass:gconv} of Theorem~\ref{theo:asos} hold, then $\sqrt{n}\{\psidtmle - \psid\} \rightsquigarrow N(0, \sigma^2_{D,\delta}), \sqrt{n}\{\psiitmle - \psii\} \rightsquigarrow N(0, \sigma^2_{I,\delta})$, where $\sigma^2_{D,\delta} = \var\{D_{\eta, 0}^1(O) - D_{\eta, \delta}^2(O)\}$ and $\sigma^2_{I,\delta} = \var\{D_{\eta, \delta}^2(O) - D_{\eta, \delta}^1(O)\}$. \end{theorem} Using Theorem~\ref{theo:astmle}, asymptotically valid variance estimators, p-values, and confidence intervals for the (in)direct effects may be obtained in a manner analogous to those for the one-step estimator.
 The proof of the theorem proceeds using similar arguments as the proof of Theorem~\ref{theo:asos} for the one-step estimator, using empirical process theory and leveraging cross-fitting to avoid entropy conditions on the initial estimators of $\eta$.
-Since the estimators now depend on the full sample through the estimates of the parameters $\beta$ of the logistic tilting models, the empirical process treatment is slightly different from that of Theorem~\ref{theo:asos}.
-The proof is detailed in the \href{sm}{Supplementary Materials}.
+Since the estimators now depend on the full sample through the estimates of the parameters $\beta$ of the logistic tilting models, the empirical process treatment differs slightly to that of Theorem~\ref{theo:asos}; its proof is detailed in the \href{sm}{Supplementary Materials}.